openebs-archive/openebs-docs/docs/faq.md

-### Can I provision OpenEBS volume if the request in PVC is more than the available physical capacity of the pools in the Storage Nodes?
+<h3><a class="anchor" aria-hidden="true" id="provision-pvc-higher-than-physical-sapce"></a>Can I provision OpenEBS volume if the request in PVC is more than the available physical capacity of the pools in the Storage Nodes?</h3>

 As of 0.8.0, the user is allowed to create PVCs that cross the available capacity of the pools in the Nodes.
 In the future release, it will validate with an option `overProvisioning=false`, the PVC request should be denied if there is not enough available capacity to provision the volume.